 Guest post by Valerie Boese from Homestead Hustle

 All chicken owners and breeders should be aware of the recent breakouts of Newcastle disease in California and Utah.
-Two hundred ninety-nine cases of Virulent Newcastle disease have been reported since May 18th in California, and there was one case confirmed last week in Utah which is believed to be linked to three chickens that were transported from California.
-The deadly disease has occurred mainly with backyard breeders and hobbyist.
-However, since Dec 14, 2018, there have been three poultry production facilities confirmed with Newcastle disease, causing 500,000 chickens to be euthanized.
-The state of California and USDA have been working around the clock to stop the spread of this fatal disease.
-As a result of these serious findings, California state veterinary has mandated mandatory culling of all chickens healthy or sick in four neighborhoods in Los Angeles, Riverside, and San Bernardino counties, in efforts to stop the spread of the disease.
+Two hundred ninety-nine cases of Virulent Newcastle Disease have been reported since May 18th in California, and there was one case confirmed last week in Utah which is believed to be linked to three chickens that were transported from California.
+The deadly disease has occurred mainly with backyard breeders and hobbyists.
+However, since Dec.
+14, 2018, there have been three poultry production facilities confirmed with Newcastle disease, causing 500,000 chickens to be euthanized.
+The state of California and the USDA have been working around the clock to stop the spread of this fatal disease.
+As a result of these serious findings, California has mandated mandatory culling of all chickens healthy or sick in four neighborhoods in Los Angeles, Riverside, and San Bernardino counties, in efforts to stop the spread of the disease.

 Newcastle disease is a highly contagious viral disease that is spread from one chicken to another by direct contact with body fluids and droppings.
 It can also be transmitted poultry by human clothing that has come in contact with affected areas.
 The virus can remain alive in manure droppings for up to 2 months.
-It a can be fatal up to 100% of the time, affecting respiratory, digestive, and nervous systems.
+It can be fatal up to 100% of the time, affecting the respiratory, digestive, and nervous systems.
 Symptoms of the disease include swollen eyes, purplish color wattles, and comb, abundant discharge of fluid from beak and nostrils, twisting of head and neck, depressed appetite, runny stools, and sudden death.
 There is no treatment or cure for the disease; the only recourse is to cull sick birds and any other birds that were in contact with the infected birds.
-All types of birds can be infected with the disease, with a high death rate for chickens, while many other kinds of birds will show no symptoms, they can be a carrier capable of spreading the disease.
+All types of birds can be infected with the disease, with a high death rate for chickens; while many other kinds of birds will show no symptoms, they can be a carrier capable of spreading the disease.

 Prevention is the best way to stop the spread of Newcastle disease; here are some recommended biosecurity measures to follow: